Infertility is defined as a disease by the World Health Organization (WHO).

 Infertility can be caused by the following:

 Ovulatory dysfunction Ovulatory Dysfunction Ovulatory dysfunction is abnormal, irregular (with ≤ 9 menses/year), or absent ovulation.
 Menses are often irregular or absent.
-Diagnosis is often possible by history or can be confirmed by... read more or (less frequently) decreased ovarian reserve Decreased Ovarian Reserve (DOR) Decreased ovarian reserve is a decrease in the quantity or quality of oocytes, leading to impaired fertility.
+Diagnosis is often possible by menstrual history or can be confirmed... read more or (less frequently) decreased ovarian reserve Decreased Ovarian Reserve (DOR) Decreased ovarian reserve is a decrease in the quantity or quality of oocytes, leading to impaired fertility.
 (See also Overview of Infertility.)
 Ovarian reserve may begin to decrease at age... read more (about 20%)

 Couples wishing to conceive are encouraged to have frequent intercourse when conception is most likely—during the 6 days, and particularly the 3 days, before ovulation.
 Ovulation is most likely to occur about 14 days before the onset of the next menstrual period.

 Measuring morning basal body temperature (BBT) daily can help determine when ovulation is occurring in women with regular menstrual cycles.
 A decrease suggests impending ovulation; an increase of ≥ 0.5° C suggests ovulation has just occurred.
-However, commercially available luteinizing hormone (LH) prediction test kits, which identify the midcycle LH surge, are probably the best way for women to determine when ovulation occurs and are less disruptive than measuring BBT.
+However, commercially available luteinizing hormone (LH) prediction test kits, which identify the midcycle LH surge, are probably the best way for women to determine when ovulation occurs and are less time-consuming than measuring BBT.
 BBT can be useful if women cannot afford or do not have access to LH prediction kits.
 There is no evidence that any test determining when ovulation occurs improves the likelihood of pregnancy in couples having regular intercourse.

 Evidence that men > 45 are less fertile than younger men, regardless of their female partner's age, is increasing.